rticommunity/rticonnext-vc-copilot/README.md

 * `/connextInfo`: Displays information about the Connext versions installed on your system.
 If there are multiple versions installed, the expert will ask you to choose which one you want to use as the default.
+* `/openFiles`: The Connext expert will consider all open files in the editor as part of the question context.
+This setting can also be toggled on and off in the extension settings.
 * `/startAdminConsole`: Opens RTI Admin Console using the default installation.
 * `/startSystemDesigner`: Opens the RTI System Designer using the default installation.